UoA-CARES/gripper_gym/README.md

 </div>

 <div align="center">
-This repository contains the code used to control and train the grippers (Two-finger and Three-Finger) currently being designed and used in the <a href="https://cares.blogs.auckland.ac.nz/">CARES lab</a> at the <a href="https://www.auckland.ac.nz">The University of Auckland</a>.
+This repository contains the code used to control and train the grippers (Two-finger, Three-Finger and Four-Finger) currently being designed and used in the <a href="https://cares.blogs.auckland.ac.nz/">CARES lab</a> at the <a href="https://www.auckland.ac.nz">The University of Auckland</a>.
 While being written for this specific system, it also intends to be applicable to many dynamixel servo systems with minor changes to the code.

 <br/>